Functions of Enzymes in Human Body

 Pancreatic AmylasePancreasConverts starch to maltose

-EntirokinaseSmall Intestineentirokinase activates trypsinogen to tryspsin.
+EntirokinaseSmall IntestineEntirokinase activates trypsinogen to tryspsin.

 EripsinSmall IntestineConverts polypeptides to amino acids.